 9.1 Any decision taken under this procedure is final.
 A matter can only be raised again where, in the opinion of the Institute Secretary, new evidence is presented to CIM.
 In this instance, the matter shall be regarded as a new complaint, and dealt with under the Complaints Procedures.

 The Board Regulations

 Range 100 - The Board of Directors

+Updated

+100 The Board of Directors February 2020

-101 Election to the Board of Directors
+101 Election to the Board of Directors February 2020

 Range 200 - Delegated Structure Below the Board of Directors